msdalp/msdalp.github.io/_posts/2018-03-28-Java-Jersey-2.26-Tutorial.markdown

     }
 }
 ```
 Here we have a `RestApp` class which extends `ResourceConfig` with `@ApplicationPath("")` annotation.
 It is obvious that the path you give here will be your top path on the url as `host:/api/...`.
-To utilize the imported settings from the `ResourceConfig` we just need to the default constructor and can access all directly which I will not go into details.
+To utilize the imported settings from the `ResourceConfig` we just need  the default constructor and can access all these directly which I will not go into details.
 But as expected `packages("com.blog.api.rest")`  will scan the `"com.blog.api.rest"` folder for the resources and if have any deploy them automatically.

 ![Folder structure](/assets/img/4_source_codes.png)

-Let's add a resource that returns a JSON response from an object automatically as in packages above.
-This will be done with jackson as you can see we added the dependency on our pom file.
+Let's add a resource that returns a JSON response from an object automatically as in the package above.
+This will be done with jackson as you can see in your pom file, we added it as a dependency.

 ```java
 @Path("")